Leaflet/Leafdoc/README.md

 	* `🍂factory`
 	* `🍂option`
 	* `🍂event`
+	* `🍂example`
+	* `🍂property`
 * Functions/methods/factories can have parameters, specified with `🍂param (name)`, `🍂param (name): (type)` or inline (see below).
 * Classes, namespaces and documentables can have `🍂aka (alternative name)`, (short for Also Known As).
 This allows to create links to the same thing using different names.
 * Anything can have several `🍂comment`s, explaining the thing. `🍂comment` directives can be implicit, because any (non-empty) line without an explicit directive equals to a comment.
 * If a function (or any other documentable) has several alternative uses, use the `🍂alternative` directive after to re-defining the documentable, e.g.:
   ```
   /*
   🍂method on(type: String, fn: Function): this